 Church Business Permits

 It’s important to know about church business permits to stay legal, especially for fundraising and community events.
 Local governments often need churches to get specific permits and licenses.
+You may need to obtain the appropriate permits to ensure your church operates within the law.
 Without the right documents, you could face legal issues that harm your church’s work.

 Permits for Fundraising and Events

 Getting the right permits for fundraising is key.
+Fundraising activities by churches are generally considered ‘charitable’ under IRS guidelines, which is important for maintaining tax-exempt status.
 These permits differ by area; some places don’t need them for nonprofits, while others do.
 You’ll need to follow local rules on:

 In Atlanta, a zoning review fee is $50.
-Clayton County asks for registration through their Community Development Office.
+Clayton County asks for registration through its Community Development Office.
 In Cobb County, you must register with the Community Development Department, Business License Division.

 Licenses for Additional Services

-Your church might also offer educational programs or childcare, which need special licenses.
+Your church might also offer educational programs or childcare, which require special licenses.
 Think about:

 In DeKalb County, applying for a Business Occupational Tax Certificate (BOTC) might be free if you show you’re a nonprofit.
 Fulton County might not charge fees for some nonprofits, but you still need to talk to the Business Occupational Tax Division Office.
 This ensures your church follows local laws.